 I have a Graphic Design diploma from Sheridan College in Oakville, Ontario.
 Upon my graduation I was very thrilled to take up work in some amazing boutique graphic design studios in Toronto, studios like Concrete Design, and Q30.
 This was an amazing time where I solidified my love of typography, colour, paper, space on a page, and all the elements and effects of visual communication.

-As time has passed I have found a real love and fascination with creative expression and the creative process.
-How we create, why we create, what we get out of the process, as well as what happens when we don't take the time to create.
-I believe these hands on things are crucial to maintaining a wholeness in most people.
-The creative process for me is a mix of inspiration, excitement, passion, panic, judgement and chaos – but also a peace, and connection, a strong way to stay present.
+As time has passed I embraced my real love, and fascination, with creative expression and our creative process.
+How we create?
+Why we create?
+What do we get out of the process of creating?
+What happens when we don't take the time to create?
+I believe hands on things are crucial to maintaining a wholeness in most people.
+The creative process for me is a mix of inspiration, excitement, passion, panic, judgement and chaos – but it also offers a form of peace, a way of connection, release, healing, and a practice space for my ability to stay present.